MILA-Wien/collectivo-directus/README.md

 Collectivo is a set of modular [Nuxt Layers](https://nuxt.com/docs/guide/going-further/layers) that can be added to a [Nuxt App](https://nuxt.com/) and easily be combined with custom code for each project.

-The core module provides the basic functionality for a Collectivo app, including authentication with a keycloak server and connection to a directus database.
-Extension modules can import code from the core module as well as from each other (although circular dependencies are of course not possible).
-Database migrations can be defined by each module and are run automatically on startup.
+The core functionalities of Collectivo include authentication with a keycloak server, connection to a directus database, a migration system, a dashboard, and a basic database structure.

+Extension modules can import code from collectivo as well as from each other (circular dependencies are not possible).

 ## Structure

 - collectivo (Nuxt)
-    - app - An application of Collectivo with all modules
+    - dev_app - An application of Collectivo for development
-    - core - Core functionality
+    - collectivo - Core functionalities
     - extensions - Optional modules
 - directus - Database, API & Admin app
 - keycloak - Authentication server